• Skip to primary navigation

 Selection of recent publications

 • de Pins B, Montalban E, Vanhoutte P, Giralt A, Girault JA.
 The non-receptor tyrosine kinase Pyk2 modulates acute locomotor effects of cocaine in D1 receptor-expressing neurons of the nucleus accumbens.
-Sci Rep, 2020, in press.
+Sci Rep, 2020, 10(1):6619.

 • Brito V, Giralt A, Masana M, Royes A, Espina M, Sieiro E, Alberch J, Castañe A, Girault JA, Ginés S. Cdk5 dysfunction contributes to depressive-like behaviors in Huntington´s Disease by altering the phospho-DARPP-32 status in the nucleus accumbens.
 Biol Psychiatry, 2019, 86:196-207.